Wednesday 30 April 1941

 The Luftwaffe attacks and sinks tug HMS Peuplier off Plymouth.

-The Luftwaffe attacks Westgarth and damages Royal Navy sloop HMS Erne.
+The Luftwaffe attacks Westgarth and damages the Royal Navy sloop HMS Erne.
 It will not be repaired until 21 June 1942.

-Royal Navy patrol vessel HMS Loch Oskaig captures Vichy French freighter Cap Cantin a couple dozen miles off Cape Espichel.
+Royal Navy patrol vessel HMS Loch Oskaig captures the Vichy French freighter Cap Cantin a couple dozen miles off Cape Espichel.
 The ship is taken to Gibraltar.